junxit/us-congress-bills-114/bill.md

 - **(b)** *Applicability* Section 2112(h) of title 44, United States Code (as added by subsection (a))—
   - **(1)** shall apply to an organization established for the purpose of raising funds for creating, maintaining, expanding, or conducting activities at a Presidential archival depository or any facilities relating to a Presidential archival depository before, on, or after the date of the enactment of this Act; and
   - **(2)** shall only apply with respect to contributions (whether monetary or in-kind) made after the date of the enactment of this Act.

+## § 3.
+No additional funds authorized

+No additional funds are authorized to carry out the requirements of this Act and the amendments made by this Act.
+Such requirements shall be carried out using amounts otherwise authorized.